-^{} In accordance with the programme of work of the Inland Transport Committee for 2020 as outlined in proposed programme budget for 2020 (A/74/6 (part V sect.
-20) para 20.37), the World Forum will develop, harmonize and update UN Regulations in order to enhance the performance of vehicles.
+^{} In accordance with the programme of work of the Inland Transport Committee for 2020 as outlined in proposed programme budget for 2023 (A/77/6 (Sect.
+20), table 20.6), the World Forum will develop, harmonize and update UN Regulations in order to enhance the performance of vehicles.
 The present document is submitted in conformity with that mandate.

-Proposal for a new UN Regulation on uniform provisions concerning the approval of light duty passenger and commercial vehicles with regards to real driving emissions (RDE)
+UN Regulation No. [XXX] on uniform provisions concerning the approval of light duty passenger and commercial vehicles with regards to real driving emissions (RDE)